YanivGabay/JavaFetcher/README.md

 ### Documentation

-For detailed, auto-generated documentation, you can visit [JavaDocSite](docs/index.html).
+For detailed, auto-generated documentation, you can visit [JavaDocSite](docs/index.html) (assuming you forked).

 ```mermaid
 classDiagram